 These laws also make it illegal for an employer to retaliate against you for asserting your rights.
 For example, if you complain to your company's HR department that you believe you were passed over for promotion because of your age, your employer may not discipline or fire you for your complaint.
 Likewise, your employer cannot fire you for participating in an investigation of a discrimination complaint (no matter who made the complaint), testifying in court, or making other efforts to stop discriminatory practices.

 Before filing a discrimination or retaliation lawsuit, you must file a complaint with the appropriate government agency.
-In Kansas, the Kansas Human Rights Commission enforces the state’s laws prohibiting discrimination; the Commission has offices in Topeka, Dodge City, Independence, and Wichita.
+In Kansas, the Kansas Human Rights Commission enforces the state's laws prohibiting discrimination.
 In many cases, state fair employment practices agencies will record your complaint with the Equal Employment Opportunity Commission (EEOC), the agency that enforces federal antidiscrimination laws.
 However, you should check to make sure.
-If not, you may also have to file a complaint with the EEOC; you can find contact information for the nearest office at the EEOC’s Field Offices page.
+If not, you may also have to file a complaint with the EEOC.

 If you have an employment contract promising you job security, you may not be an at-will employee.
 In Kansas, an employment contract may be written, oral, or implied.
 In the first two types of contracts, your employer makes oral or written promises not to fire you for a certain period of time without good cause.
 In an implied contract, your employer acts in a way that creates a reasonable expectation that you would continue to be employed.
 For example, if your employee handbook says that employees won't be fired unless certain disciplinary steps are followed, that may create an implied contract that gives you certain rights before being terminated.
 If you have an employment contract, and your employer fires you without good cause, you have a legal claim for breach of contract.